Last updated:

 How the Accounts Receivable Management Process Works

 Accounts receivable management is not a single task.
 It is a continuous process that starts before a sale is made and ends only after payment is fully recorded.
+The process begins with setting clear credit policies and payment terms.

 Businesses decide: